Are zinc supplements good for your skin?

 View this post on Instagram

 Odds are you didn’t get a full eight hours of sleep each night in your 20s, and that undoubtedly took a toll on your skin.
 Long gone are the days of 5 hours of sleep, beauty sleep is very important, as it is at night when the skin along with the rest of your body repairs itself.
 The longer and better you sleep regularly, the more time it has to do just that.
-Make it a habit to go to bed at the same time every night and have a great sleep routine – read our blog here for some great tips.
+Make it a habit to go to bed at the same time every night and have a great sleep routine – read more tips on how to get a great night’s sleep.
 Sleeping on a silk pillowcase will be highly beneficial to ensure your skin doesn’t crunch against the pillow and sleep lines do not form, and it won’t absorb any of your skincare products allowing them to do their job effectively overnight.

 By starting using anti-ageing products such as retinol in your 30s you can delay the signs of ageing earlier.
 Therefore, you will have less to deal with in later life, making it easier to keep your skin looking younger for longer.
 Retinol is a form of vitamin A that strengthens the deeper layer of your skin, increasing collagen and boosting skin cell renewal, which is essential in your 30s as this has naturally begun to decline.
 Although creams containing low strength retinol are perfectly fine in your 20s, now is the time to upgrade to stronger retinol to use at night.
 Also make sure you apply it to your neck and décolletage, as these areas show early signs of ageing.
 Retinol should only be used at night, and depending on the retinol (check the instructions) it should usually be applied on toned skin, before your moisturizer.